bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 So by having the input counter, we know how many witness stacks there will be.
 In this transaction, we had only a single input.
 So we have a single witness stack to satisfy the input.
-And the first thing that we have is a number of input, sorry, witness items.
+And the first thing that we have is a number of witness items.
-And then the length of, in this case, the first witness item and only witness item, which is four zero, which is 64.
+And then the length of, in this case, the first witness item and only witness item, which is "40", which is 64.
 And this makes that a signature.
-And yes, in a pay-to-taproot TPEF spend, we only have a signature in the witness stack.
+And yes, in a pay-to-taproot key path spend, we only have a signature in the witness stack.
 All right, so this is our first pay-to-taproot input ever.

 ## Segwit